maxiscoding28/Vault_SoftHSM2/README.md

 $ ./setup.sh
 ```
 ## Post install
-Vault will be in a lsijdflskjdflskdjf
+Vault Recovery keys and root token will be available in `~/unseal.keys`

 # Useful commands